Flowtyio/lost-and-found/README.md

 ### Ticket
 Tickets are the resource that contain our deposited items to be redeemed by other accounts.
-A ticket has an item which represents the resource being deposited, a redeemer address, and a memo in case the depositer would like to send a message to the redeemer
+A ticket has an item which represents the resource being deposited, a redeemer address, and a memo in case the depositor would like to send a message to the redeemer

 ### ShelfManager
 The ShelfManager is a light wrapper around our stored shelves.
 It exposes a means to borrow shelves so that redeemers can withdraw